 Remove the pot from the stove and add about a half teaspoon each of any/all the following ingredients: chamomile, lavender, peppermint essential oil, turmeric, cinnamon, black OR cayenne pepper.

 Allow the tea to cool for at least 10 minutes, strain, and then serve in a waterer.

 Watch this short video about holistic remedies for chickens by Tractor Supply Company:

-Editor’s Note – This post was originally published in October 19, 2017, and has been updated for quality and relevancy.
+Editor’s Note: This post was originally published on October 19, 2017, and has been updated for quality and relevancy.